 - only for a specifically defined purpose

-AAGroup will inform the data subject of the reasons for collecting his, her or its personal information and obtain written consent prior to processing personal information.
-Alternatively, where services or transactions are concluded over the telephone or electronic video feed, AAGroup will maintain a voice recording of the stated purpose for collecting the personal information followed by the data subject’s subsequent consent.
-AAGroup will under no circumstances distribute or share personal information between separate legal entities, associated companies (such as subsidiary companies) or with any individuals that are not directly involved with facilitating the purpose for which the information was originally collected.
+AAGroup will inform the Data Subject of the reasons for collecting their Personal Information and obtain written Consent prior to processing Personal Information.
+Alternatively, where services or transactions are concluded over the telephone or electronic video feed, AAGroup will maintain a voice recording of the stated purpose for collecting the Personal Information followed by the Data Subject’s subsequent Consent.
+AAGroup will under no circumstances distribute or share Personal Information between separate legal entities, associated companies (such as subsidiary companies) or with any individuals that are not directly involved with facilitating the purpose for which the information was originally collected.

 5.2.3 Purpose specification

-All of AAGroup’s business departments and operations must be informed by the Head of department to allow for transparency of the process.
-AAGroup will process personal information only for specific, explicitly defined and legitimate reasons and will inform data subjects of these reasons prior to collecting or recording the data subject’s personal information.
+All of AAGroup ’s business departments and operations must be informed by the Head of the department to allow for transparency of the process.
+AAGroup will process Personal Information only for specific, explicitly defined and legitimate reasons and will inform Data Subjects of these reasons prior to collecting or recording the Data Subject’s Personal Information.

 5.2.4 Further processing limitation